BDC Hamburger Icon

 What is the difference between static and responsive websites?

-From this concept, responsive websites were born.
-Unlike static websites, which stay the same regardless of the device or screen, a responsive site has a fluid layout that changes to fit any screen.
-This contributes to an overall more attractive interface than a static site, which uses a fixed and simple HTML code.
+Static websites use a fixed and simple HTML code, so they stay the same regardless of what device or screen it is viewed on.
+A responsive site has a fluid layout that changes to fit any screen, creating a more attractive interface than a static site.

-Responsive sites are often confused with dynamic sites, which have fluid web pages that display different content each time.
-Dynamic sites use web scripting code like JSP, PHP or ASP, and tend to load slower than static and responsive sites.
-Unlike a responsive site, and similar to a static site, dynamic sites’ proportions stay the same across all devices and screens.
+Responsive sites are also often confused with dynamic sites, which have fluid web pages that display different content each time.
+Dynamic sites use web scripting code like JSP, PHP or ASP and tend to load slower than static and responsive sites.
+Unlike a responsive site — and similar to a static site — dynamic sites’ proportions stay the same across all devices and screens.

 Bottom LineBottom line